 - The University’s Chief Financial Officer is responsible for supply chain management transparency and initiatives.

-Statement approved by City’s Senior Leadership Team on 13 September 2021
+Statement approved by the University Senior Leadership Team on 6 September 2022